prathik-poojari/Simon-says-Game-/README.md

 ## Description

-Simon Says is a classic memory game where players must remember and repeat a sequence of colors and sounds.
+Simon Says is a classic memory game where players must remember and repeat a sequence of colors.

 ## How to Play